sheim/vibly/README.md

 # Vibly: viability in state-action space

-A Python framework for working with viable sets in state-action space, and can be used for _safe learning_ and for evaluating the effect of morphology on robustness and stability.
+A Python framework for working with viable sets in state-action space, learning safety constraints, and for evaluating the effect of morphology on robustness and stability.
 This code accompanies the following papers:

 1. [**A Learnable Safety Measure**](https://arxiv.org/abs/1910.02835) Steve Heim, Alexander von Rohr, Sebastian Trimpe, Alexander Badri-Spröwitz, _Conference on Robot Learning_ 2019.
 Paper-specific examples in `demos/measure_learning/`.
+[Code examples](#learning)

 2. [**Beyond Basins of Attraction: Quantifying Robustness of Natural Dynamics**](https://arxiv.org/abs/1806.08081) Steve Heim and Alexander Badri-Spröwitz _IEEE Transaction on Robotics_ 2019.
 Note: This code implements the core algorithm for the paper, but does not reproduce all results and figures.
 The Arxiv version contains fewer typos and is recommended.

 3. [**A Little Damping Goes a Long Way: a simulation study of how damping influences task-level stability in running**](https://royalsocietypublishing.org/doi/10.1098/rsbl.2020.0467) Steve Heim, Matthew Millard, Charlotte Le Mouel, Alexander Badri-Spröwitz _Royal Society Biology Letters_ 2020.
 Paper-specific examples in `demos/damping_study/`.
+[Code examples](#damping)

 <!-- ## What is viability in state-action space?